 In the past five decades, the Society has met in three different locations.
 Initially our lectures took place in the Small Art Gallery at Warrington Museum, then in the Central Library in Museum Street and finally, at our current venue, Friars Green Independent Methodist Church in Cairo Street.

 In the year 2000, a ‘Millennium Scrapbook’ of over 160 pages was published thanks to a grant of £2,200 awarded by the “Millennium Festival Awards for All” committee.
 The book comprised a series of short articles by society members on topics as varied as the infamous Jean Paul Marat, who once taught at the Warrington Academy, public timekeeping in Warrington, rugby, pubs and railways.
 Some of these stories (and other contributions from Society members) are now reproduced in the News & Articles section of this website.

 The foundation of the society has been celebrated three times during its history, with its 25th, 40th and 50th anniversaries all being officially marked with a celebratory dinner.

 In 2015 the Society shortened its name to the more succinct “Warrington History Society” but apart from that little has changed.
 Our annual programme of lectures continues to form the backbone of our activities where our members and guests can enjoy listening to fascinating stories about Warrington’s past.
 Talks are usually on topics concerning Warrington, as well as Lancashire, Cheshire, Greater Manchester, and Merseyside, but subjects of wider historical and archaeological interest are often featured.
 Indeed, an attempt is made by our Programme Secretary to keep a balance between these interests at all times.

-Now over 50 years old, the Society itself is part of Warrington’s long proud history, and long may it continue!
+Now almost 60 years old, the Society itself is part of Warrington’s long proud history, and long may it continue!